 Monastiraki – lively flea market neighborhood with lots of small tavernas serving local snacks.

-Athens has a Mediterranean climate with plenty of sunshine, mild temperatures and very little rainfall.
+Athens has a Mediterranean climate with plenty of sunshine.

 Winter temperatures range from 7°C (44°F) to 15°C (55°F), with some rain and occasional snow.
-Spring is considered the ideal time to visit because of the perfect combination of sunny days with milder, pleasant temperatures.
+May and June is considered the ideal time to visit as its mostly sunny days with milder, pleasant temperatures.

 For a more colourful and sensory shopping experience, check out the local market scene.
 The Monastiraki Flea Market is a great place to wander through with an eclectic range of goods; expect to find anything and everything from furniture to clothes, collectibles to vinyl records.